 First things first, when we say "plan document," we mean your formal, ERISA-compliant wrap document.
-ERISAfire-prepared plan documents combine three benefits documents into one comprehensive risk management tool to protect employers and make administration easier:
+An ERISAfire-prepared plan document does two important things:

-It's time to update your plan document when your company has made significant benefit changes or in years where there have been legal developments necessitating plan language changes.
+No matter your goals for an ERISA plan document, it's time to update it when your company has made significant benefit changes or in years where there have been legal developments necessitating plan language changes.

 Significant benefits changes affecting your plan document include:

-Ready to update your plan document?
-Reach out via our in-app messenger (friendly little blue guy in the bottom right-hand corner of this screen), and one of our team members will assist you.
+Reach out via our in-app messenger (friendly little blue guy in the bottom right-hand corner) on this help site or on ERISAfire Projects, and one of our team members will assist you.